markh-de/KiVar/README.md

 `MPN.Var`               | `1.8V(ALDO200V18) 3.3V(ALDO200V33) adjustable(ALDO200ADJ)`
 `Datasheet.Var`         | `1.8V,3.3V("https://example.kivar.markh.de/products/aldo200v.pdf") adjustable("https://example.kivar.markh.de/products/aldo200a.pdf")`

-The same explanation applies as for the above [CFE](#cfe) example.
+The same explanation applies as for the above [CFAR](#combined-field-assignment-records-cfar) example.

 #### Aspect Identifier

 ##### Purpose

-To define to which aspect (i.e. group/dimension/degree of freedom) a component's Choice Identifiers relate to, an **Aspect Identifier** must be specified for every component that uses one or more Choice Expressions.
+To define to which Aspect (i.e. group/dimension/degree of freedom) all of the component's Choice Identifiers relate to, an **Aspect Identifier** must be specified for each component that makes use of KiVar Assignments.

 ##### Declaration and Definition

-KiVar uses implicit declarations for Choice definitions.
+Similarly to [Choice Identifiers](#choice-identifiers), KiVar uses implicit declaration of Aspect Identifiers.

-That is, adding a new Choice to an Aspect is simply done by using the Choice Identifier in any Choice Expression.
-This will cause the Choice to be created or extended (if it matches an existing one).
+That is, adding a new Aspect to a design is simply done by using (i.e. mentioning) the Aspect Identifier in an Aspect Specifier (see below for possible methods).
+This will cause the Aspect to be created or extended (if it matches an already existing one).

-It is therefore important to pay attention to correct spelling of Choice Identifiers, so that Choice Identifiers can be correctly allocated.
+It is therefore important to pay attention to correct spelling of Aspect Identifiers, so that they can be correctly allocated.

 ##### Specification

-There are two methods of passing the **Aspect Identifier**:
+There are two methods of specifying the **Aspect Identifier**:

-1. Using the _dedicated component field_ `Var.Aspect`, or
+1. Using a dedicated Record in the _component field_ `Var.Aspect`, or
-2. as part of a [_Combined Component Expression_](#cce).
+2. as part of a [_Combined Component Assignment Record_](#combined-component-assignment-records-ccar).

 Details and examples can be found in the following sections.